Second Quarter 2017 Metro Area Existing Single-Family Home Sales and Prices

 Pending home sales climbed 1.5 percent to 110.2 in June from an upwardly revised 108.6 in May.
 At 0.5 percent, the index last month increased annually for the first time since March.

 New Residential Sales (U.S. Department of Commerce)

-Existing home sales climbed 1.1 percent to a seasonally adjusted annual rate of 5.62 million in May from a downwardly revised 5.56 million in April.
-Last month’s sales pace is 2.7 percent above a year ago and is the third highest over the past year.
+Existing home sales decreased 1.8 percent to a seasonally adjusted annual rate of 5.52 million in June from 5.62 million in May.
+Despite last month’s decline, June’s sales pace is 0.7 percent above a year ago, but is the second lowest of 2017 (February, 5.47 million).

 February 23, 2017